SkyTruth/CrowdProjects/README.md

 CrowdProjects
 =============

-Repository for all crowd related utilities, data, and analysis.
+Repository for all crowd sourcing related utilities, data, QAQC, and analyses.